block-core/blockcore-dns/README.md

 When running in agent mode use the secret generated from the previous step and provide the DID of that secret to any dns server that you want the agent to register it's domain data with.

+The agent instance will periodically discover the current IP address, and broadcast each configured host to register it's domain with a DnsHost (DNS server)
+The agent will build a request and sign it using schnorr signatures before sending to the server.

 Here is a config example of an agent configured to register a Bitcoin indexer with two dns servers

 ```